Rear of Castle at sun set

 ____________________________

-Escape to BONNEFOND Castle, also known as Chateau Du GRAND BONNEFONT, and Chateau de Saint-Just-Le- Martel.
+Escape to BONNEFONT Castle, also known as Chateau Du GRAND BONNEFONT, and Chateau de Saint-Just-Le- Martel.

 It is nothing like a luxury Intercontinental Hotel, a small but clean Ibis Budget Motel, let alone a rambling manor house.
 The castle has 6 levels, a total of 7642 square feet, 9 bedroom/suites, accommodating up to 24 guests, 4 bathrooms and 1 guest half bathroom.
 Bonnefond is a true medieval castle-fort with up to 7 foot thick walls, 7 foot to 14 foot high curtain walls, iron bared front and side doors, adaptive escape tunnel, with electronic security on front gate and castle entrances.
 The castle is easy to reach. it's next to